Kieran-McDonagh/Phys-FE/readme.md

 openssl rand -hex 32
 ```

-2. To get the dev server running, from the backend root, run `bash run_development.sh`
+1. To get just the development server running, from the backend root, run: `scripts/run_development.sh`

-## Running Tests
+## Running Backend Tests

-To run tests, execute the following command from the backend root:
+To run tests, execute the following command from the backend root: `scripts/run_tests.sh`

-`scripts/run_tests.sh`
+## Running the App

-## Frontend
+To run the Battlephys App with a development server:

-1. First run `npm i` to install dependencies.
+1. First run `bun install` to install dependencies.

-2. To run the dev server from the frontend, from the frontend root run `npm run server-start`
+2. To run the developer server from the frontend, from the frontend root run: `bun run server-start`

-3. Then to run the expo app run `npm start`
+3. Then to run the expo app run `bun start`